 The report holds a special focus on delineating the field of AI bottom up by using AI technologies.

 The AI research field clusters around seven main research areas.
 Keyword clusters and co-occurrences in the AI field, 2017; the color of the keyword represents its originating perspective: Teaching: orange, Research: blue, Industry: green, Media: pink, Multiple perspectives: black. source: Scopus.

 Seven interconnected fields of research appear in the analysis.
-You can investigate which terms appear and connect over time or how they interact differently per region using our interactive co-occurrence charts with time slicer: Global (all terms), China (core terms), Europe (core terms), USA (core terms).
+You can investigate which terms appear and how they interact differently per region using our interactive co-occurrence charts: Global (all terms), China (core terms), Europe (core terms), USA (core terms).
 You might be interested to find that:

 - Most AI topics have been around for more than two decades.

 - The subfields of Machine Learning and Probabilistic Reasoning and Neural Networks have intensified in the last 5 years.

 - A few topics reach a sufficient number of publications to become visible on the graphs, including Deep Learning and Swarm Intelligence in 2000, Transfer Learning in 2004, and Deep Neural Networks in 2005.

 - This is the first step in scoping an emerging field.
 Further aspects, such as term hierarchies and full AI ontologies, are part of our ongoing research.

 The report is a contribution to the wider dialogue around AI and cannot cover all aspects of the discussion.
 We are open and interested in further exchange with you.
 You may also be interested in the following seminal AI papers, hand-selected by our AI publisher: